If you experience breathing difficulties call triple zero (000) and follow the operator’s instructions. Be sure to tell them you are pregnant.

 - diabetes — type 1 or 2 (before you were pregnant)

-While having these conditions may increase your risk of severe illness from COVID-19, it doesn't mean you will.
+While having these conditions may increase your risk of severe illness from COVID-19, it doesn't mean this will happen.
 Speak to your doctor or midwife about how to monitor for symptoms and what to do if you notice any changes.

 Can COVID-19 affect my baby?

-Some women who are very unwell and require hospitalisation may be advised to have their baby early.
+Some women who are very unwell and need hospitalisation may be advised to have their baby early.

 There is no evidence linking COVID-19 to an increased risk of miscarriage.